 FBI Wall of Honor: 9/11-Related Deaths

-At least 16 FBI agents and professionals have died thus far from illnesses they incurred through work at or near 9/11 crash sites.
-Ten have officially been added to the FBI's Wall of Honor, with more names to be added in the months and years to come.
+In addition to one agent who died during the terrorist attacks, many other FBI employees have died thus far from illnesses they incurred through work at or near 9/11 crash sites.
+Several have been added to the FBI's Wall of Honor, with more names to be added in the months and years to come.

 - World Trade Center Health Program (WTCHP)